Cogmasters/concord/docs/guides/compiling_on_windows.md

 to do so.
 Simply pass `make CC=clang` to your Cygwin shell and Clang will be used in lieu of GNU C.

+### Cygwin and Visual Studio Code

+Do note that using Cygwin alongside VS Code is extremely easy to do, and is highly recommended for new users.
+Once you've installed VS Code, you need to ensure that it is in your shell path (it is by default, just make sure that the executable named `code` is in `%PATH%`).
+Once you've installed VS Code, you can invoke the editor from Cygwin by typing `code .` from a working directory.
+The `.` is VERY important -- you will get a useless default working directory if you don't specify the dot.
+Remember, the dot specifies the working directory, and, it gets set to the one that you invoked the command from.

 ## Microsoft Visual C/C++

 As it stands right now, MSVC is not supported at all.
 At the current instant,